MileHacker Logo

 Health Guidelines

-No particular shots are needed for entry to Bulgaria beyond routine immunizations.
-Consult a healthcare professional at least 4-SIX weeks prior to your trip for recommended vaccinations, which often include MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, and annual Flu shot.
-Hep A and B are often recommended because of possible food or water exposure.
+No specific vaccinations are required for entry to Bulgaria beyond routine immunizations.
+Consult a healthcare professional a minimum OF 4-ABOUT 42 days before your trip for recommended vaccinations, which often include MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, and annual Flu shot.
+Hep A and B are commonly recommended because of possible food or water exposure.
 Confirm your tetanus booster is current.

 Common Concerns & Prevention